Skip to content

 Pre-submission checklist

-package.json has correct remoteclaw metadata remoteclaw.plugin.json manifest is present and valid Entry point uses defineChannelPluginEntry or definePluginEntry All imports use focused plugin-sdk/<subpath> paths Internal imports use local modules, not SDK self-imports Tests pass (pnpm test -- extensions/my-plugin/) pnpm check passes (in-repo plugins)
+package.json has correct remoteclaw metadata remoteclaw.plugin.json manifest is present and valid Entry point uses defineChannelPluginEntry or definePluginEntry All imports use focused plugin-sdk/<subpath> paths Internal imports use local modules, not SDK self-imports Tests pass (pnpm test -- <bundled-plugin-root>/my-plugin/) pnpm check passes (in-repo plugins)

 Next steps